 wouldn't want to make a steady diet of them for the sake of your heart, a

 fried candy bar is something you must try at least once.

 by Don Bell

-Be careful, as the melted bar inside the batter is VERY hot!
+Be careful when eating, as the melted bar inside the batter is VERY HOT!

 4 ounces plain flour (1/2 cup), 1/4 pint (1/2 cup) of warm water, 3 tablespoons olive oil, a pinch of salt, 1 lightly beaten egg white.